mattjavier/recruitment-test/full-stack-recruitment-test/FOLLOW-UP.md

 ### Q) What libraries did you add to the frontend?
 What are they used for?

-I used the provided Backpack library as well as my own css for styling the frontend.
-Backpack provided many components such as cards and icons that were useful in keeping the design of the Skyscanner app consistent.
-This allowed for a unified design rather than using multiple libraries.
+Because this was done using Next.js, I couldn't configure the Backpack library provided.
+That being said, I used the Backpack documentation for their components to make my own using css.
+One additional library used was the Material-UI Icons.
+This was used for the arrow showing a flight's departure and arrival.

 ### Q) What's the command to start the application locally?

-(Default) `npm start`
+npm run dev

 ---